joostvanveen/litespeedcache/README.md

 # joostvanveen/litespeedcache
 A framework agnostic Litespeed cache library for PHP.
 Can be used in any PHP application.

+If you are looking for the Laravel implementation, see [https://github.com/joostvanveen/laravel-litespeedcache](https://github.com/joostvanveen/laravel-litespeedcache)

 ## Installation
 Require the package using composer:
 ```